tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 was less sensitive to the distances between stimuli, resulting in greater similarity values between their training items and testing items.
-This model accounted for both the extended generalization gradients of the varied participants, and also for their poorer performance in a recognition condition.
+This model accounted for both the extended generalization gradients of the varied participants, and for their poorer performance in a recognition condition.

 Variability has also been examined in the learning of higher-order linguistic categories (Perry et al., 2010).
 In nine training sessions